amirrajan/mokepon/readme.md

 - Instead of running `rlwrap lein figwheel`, do the following.
 - Install plugins: `cider`, `company-mode`.
-- Throw these lines in your `init.el`:
+- Throw these lines into your `init.el`:

 ```elisp
 (add-hook 'cider-repl-mode-hook #'company-mode)